logo

 9 Feb 2023

-The Masked Cardinal is an absolutely adorable bird, with its bright red hood and throat, contrasting black mask, and white underparts.
+The Masked Cardinal is an absolutely adorable bird, featuring its bright red hood and throat, a contrasting black mask, and white underparts.
 The intense orange of its eyes is especially striking.

 [ADVERTISEMENT]

 The Masked Cardinal has a diet that consists of fruits, small insects, and nectar.
-It tends to live in woodland areas, forests, and savannas.
+It tends to inhabit woodland areas, forests, and savannas.

-In addition to its beautiful appearance, this species is also interesting from a biological standpoint.
-These gorgeous birds can often be spotted in delightful groups of juveniles and adults near water in riverine forests, scrub, and savanna, mostly in lowlands.
+In addition to its beautiful appearance, this species is also fascinating from a biological standpoint.
+These gorgeous birds can often be spotted in delightful groups of juveniles and adults near water in riverine forests, scrub, and savanna, primarily in lowland areas.

-They tend to stay close to the ground as they don't soar too high.
+They tend to stay close to the ground, as they do not soar too high.
 Their habitats are mainly located in eastern Colombia, northern Venezuela, Trinidad, and Brazil in the upper reaches of the Negro River.

-They are luckily blessed with all-year warm lands with high humidity, such as tropical forests, and because of this, they don't have to migrate due to seasonal changes.
-It is important to note that they used to be considered conspecific with the very similar Red-capped Cardinal, but fortunately, there is no range overlap.
+They are fortunate to inhabit warm lands with high humidity year-round, such as tropical forests, and because of this, they do not need to migrate due to seasonal changes.
+It is important to note that they were once considered conspecific with the very similar Red-capped Cardinal; fortunately, there is no range overlap.

 Their habitats are mainly located in eastern Colombia, northern Venezuela, Trinidad, and Brazil in the upper reaches of the Negro River.